AdaCore/spark2014/docs/lrm/source/packages.rst

 .. _tu-fe-nt-external_state_variables-12:

-12. Rule removed.

-..
-   volatile_types_trace
-   The original rule appears below - this should be re-instated when volatile types are re-introduced.
 12. A Volatile object shall only occur as an actual parameter of a subprogram if the corresponding formal parameter is of a non-scalar Volatile type or as an actual parameter in a call to an instance of Unchecked_Conversion.

 .. _tu-fe-external_state_variables-13: